 Lowering Standards to Achieve Diversity is Not the Solution

-This becomes especially complex and problematic in the face of the statutes that make it illegal to discriminate against anyone on the basis of race or ethnicity (Clegg, 2000).
+This becomes especially complex and problematic in the face of the statutes that make it illegal to discriminate against anyone on the basis of race or ethnicity.

-Furthermore, forced diversity practices tell some employees that they aren’t going to be valued, hired, or promoted, because they have the wrong melanin content or ancestry (Clegg, 2000).
+Furthermore, forced diversity practices tell some employees that they aren’t going to be valued, hired, or promoted because they have the wrong melanin content or ancestry.

 Diversity as a Competitive Edge

-Whether we agree with it or not, a diverse workforce is a reflection of a changing world and marketplace (Kepner, Wysocki, Green, & López, 2002).
+Whether we agree with it or not, a diverse workforce is a reflection of a changing world and marketplace.
 Though diverse work teams can bring high value to organizations, they may be unattainable without the proper leadership, education, and training.

 When a leader becomes aware and respects individual differences, the entire workplace or organization will benefit by possessing a competitive edge, as well as increasing work productivity.

-Leaders that embrace diversity can benefit, but only by creating a fair and safe environment where everyone has access to opportunities and challenges.
+Leaders who embrace diversity can benefit, but only by creating a fair and safe environment where everyone has access to opportunities and challenges.

 What Has Been Your Experience With Diversity in the Workplace?